arras-energy/gridlabd/docs/Developer/Install.md

 **WARNING**: If you have not made a backup of your system, *stop here and read the **Caveat** section below*.

-Building GridLAB-D from the source code is only for developers of the commercial *HiPAS* version of GridLAB-D. General users do not need to do this, and should refer to the [[/Getting Started]] page instead.
+Building GridLAB-D from the source code is only for developers of the *Arras Energy* version of GridLAB-D. General users do not need to do this, and should refer to the [[/Getting Started]] page instead.

-This installer is for the commercial *HiPAS* version of GridLAB-D (GridLAB-D 4.3) only.
+This installer is for the *Array Energy* releases of GridLAB-D (HiPAS GridLAB-D 4.3-) only.
 The installers for research release versions of GridLAB-D are available at http://sourceforge.net/projects/gridlab-d/files/ (for Version 3 and older) or https://github.com/gridlab-d/gridlab-d (Version 4 or later).

 # Downloading and installing from the source repository